Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

-Plain text notes
+Plain Text Notes
 ====================

 .. contents:: Overview
    :depth: 2
    :local:

+PLEASE PARDON THE MANY TYPOS.
+THIS IS STILL UNDER CONSTRUCTION.

 Quickstart
 --------------------
-Plain text notes is my personal format for note taking.
+Plain Text Notes is my personal format for note taking.
 It works best for coding, but well for other topics.
-An explanation in X points:
+An explanation in 4 points:

 *  plain text
 *  Writing style: concise to terse
-*  Flat rather than nested
+*  Flat organization rather than nested
-*  Soft limit of 80 characters
+*  Soft limit of 80 characters per line

 An example of my notes on git from when I was just learning it